uc-r/uc-r.github.io/datawrangling/week-3.md

 ## 3. Cleaning and Tidying Your Data

-Now that we have imported our data and we understand the basics of managing our data structure, the next thing you probably want to do is jump into exploratory data analysis.
+Now that you have imported your data and you understand the basics of managing your data structure, the next thing you probably want to do is jump into exploratory data analysis.
 However, prior to that it is important to make sure your data frame is properly prepared for analysis.
 This may require you to do some basic cleaning and ensure your data is in a "tidy" format.
 Read and work through [Chapter 12: Tidy Data](http://r4ds.had.co.nz/tidy-data.html) in R for Data Science to learn how to organize your data the "tidy" way.

 Now that you've gone through some initial tutorials, complete the [Cleaning data in R](https://www.datacamp.com/groups/data-wrangling-with-r/assignments/9239) DataCamp assignment.